TrevorPilley/phone-number-parser/README.md

 // If the phone number string is in international format (e.g. +XXXXXXXXXXXX):
 PhoneNumber.TryParse("+442079813000", out PhoneNumber phoneNumber);

-// If the phone number string is not in international format:
+// If the phone number string is not in international format,
-// Specify the typed CountryInfo instance for the country as the second parameter.
+// specify the typed CountryInfo instance for the country as the second parameter:
-PhoneNumber.TryParse("01142726444", CountryInfo.UnitedKingdom, out PhoneNumber phoneNumber); // Alternatively the ISO 3166 Alpha-2 code PhoneNumber.TryParse("01142726444", "GB", out PhoneNumber phoneNumber);
+PhoneNumber.TryParse("01142726444", CountryInfo.UnitedKingdom, out PhoneNumber phoneNumber);

+// Alternatively the ISO 3166 Alpha-2 code:
+PhoneNumber.TryParse("01142726444", "GB", out PhoneNumber phoneNumber);

-// The phone number string is not in international format and the country code is not known:
+// If the phone number string is not in international format and the country code is not known,
+// any possible matches can be determined via:
 PhoneNumber.TryParse("02079813000", out IEnumerable<PhoneNumber> phoneNumbers);
 ```